ChicagoWorldcon/wellington/README.md

 SIDEKIQ_NO_PASSWORD=true
 # SIDEKIQ_USER=sidekiq
 # SIDEKIQ_PASSWORD=5b197341fc62d9c9bbcopypastabc7a6cbcf07329c9fe52fa55cab98e

+# Uncomment to reset database on start up, good for switching branches with patches
+# NAPALM=true
 ```

 If you're on production, please replace fields with your own values or the application will explode with copy pasta